HL7/cql/input/pages/03-developersguide.md

 ## Conditional Expressions

-To simplify the expression of complex logic, CQL provides two flavors of conditional expressions, the [.kw]#if# expression, and the [.kw]#case# expression.
+To simplify the expression of complex logic, CQL provides two flavors of conditional expressions, the <span class="kw">if</span> expression, and the <span class="kw">case</span> expression.

 The if expression allows a single condition to select between two expressions: